-Lionel Ritchie has a lot to answer for.
-You see, back in the 80s there was a television ad for the Halifax bank, and being an impressionable teenager, it set the standard for how I wanted my life to be.
 The guy in the ad wakes up in his cool loft apartment - by himself - and realises he has no milk in the fridge.
-His cat gives him a reproachful look, but hey, he has his debit card, which means he can withdraw money at any time of the day or night.
+His cat gives him a reproachful look, but at least he has his brand new debit card, which means he can withdraw money at any time.
 And so, as Lionel Ritchie croons ‘Easy Like Sunday Morning’, we see our protagonist returning home, with the Sunday papers, a coffee on the go, his cat now contented on his lap.
 As a teenager I loved what the ad stood for.
 The guy didn’t need to share his life with anyone - he was independent, self-sufficent, and had everything he needed.

-This is a topic that continues to resonates with me.
+This is a topic that continues to resonate with me.
 Over the years, I have experienced long periods of being by myself and I am curious about that.
 I’ve rallied against it, got political about it, accepted it, enjoyed it, and felt sad about it, often at the same time.
 The W. H. Auden quote, 'to be free is often to be lonely' resonates with me.
 The relationship with self - and other - is one of the main reasons I became a psychotherapist.

 After years of exploring this topic, the one thing I have come to appreciate is that 'singledom' needs to be acknowledged as a state of being which is equal to coupledom.